faris-ashriem/2d-platformer/README.md

 # 2d-platformer
-2D game winning 2nd place in a college GameJam
+A 2D Game Which Was Awarded 2nd Place in a College GameJam